amigadev/modpack/README.md

 Modpack - Optimizer, Compressor and Converter
 ==================================

-Utility to optimize, compress and convert songs between different format.
+Utility to optimize, compress and convert songs between different formats.

 Supported input formats are:

     MOD - ProTracker

 Supported output formats are:

     MOD - ProTracker
     P61A - The Player 6.1A

 Arguments
 ---------